Glossary of Terms

 Church-affiliated university: Some private colleges have a religious affiliation.
 Students at these colleges often must attend chapel or religious classes of some kind.

 Community college: Two-year college also known as junior college.
-You can either transfer your courses to a four-year university or receive an associate degree in a certain field.
+You can either transfer your courses to a four-year university or receive an associate's degree in a certain field.

 Course numbers: Numbers assigned to specific classes.